Your alpine experiences

 In 2017, the area in front of the Ahornbahn Summit Station was transformed into a Leisure Place with lots of comfortable seating to help you sit back and relax.
 Practical and fun handcarts can be rented at the Ahornbahn Summit Station.

-July until September, early birds and anyone planning to spend a long day in the mountains can ride the Ahornbahn, Austria's largest gondola, up to the Ahorn Plateau as early as 7.30 am.
+July until September, early birds and anyone planning to spend a long day in the mountains can ride the Ahornbahn, Austria's largest gondola, up to the Ahorn Plateau as early as 7.30 am in every weather.
 Be sure to take advantage of this unique opportunity to enjoy the early morning calm on Leisure Mountain Ahorn.

 At the petting zoo on the Filzenalm with dwarf sheeps, pygmy pigs, pygmy goats, chickens and ducks complete the Ahorn family experience and are a magnet for kids and adults.